cycleplatform/docs-portal/docs/DNS/zones/zone-management.md

 1. Click DNS in the nav menu on the left-hand side.
 2. Click Create Zone in the top right corner.
-3. Enter your domain in the Origin field.
+3. Enter your domain in the Origintype field.
 4. Select Hosted or Non-Hosted for your zone type.

 ### Verifying a Zone